CLOATRE-Erwan/IA_R/README.md

 The metrics for ecaluation we be MSE with `msr("regr.mse")` then wit evaluation the score model with `prediction$score(measure)`

 ### R vs Python
 R a better for data exploration, dataviz, math and stats.
-Python is better for ML and goo for data manipulation.
+Python is better for ML and good for data manipulation.
-FOr ML is better to use Python but you can use R + python with the `reticulate` module.
+For ML is better to use Python but you can use R + python with the `reticulate` module.